beast-dev/doc/tutorials/phylodynamics_of_epidemic_influenza/phylodynamics_of_epidemic_influenza.md

 {% include image.html file="image18.png" prefix=root_url %}

 None of the options actually alter the tree's topology or branch lengths in anyway so feel free to explore the options and settings.
-You can also save the tree and this will save most of your settings so that when you load it into FigTree again it will be displayed almost exactly as you selected.
+You can also save the tree and this will save most of your settings so that when you load it into PearTree again it will be displayed almost exactly as you selected.
 The tree can also be exported to a graphics file (pdf, eps, etc.).

 ## References
 - Smith GJD, Vijaykrishna D, Bahl J, Lycett SJ, Worobey M, Pybus OG, Ma SK, Cheung CL, Raghwani J, Bhatt S, Peiris JSM, Guan Y & Rambaut A (2009) Origins and evolutionary genomics of the 2009 swine-origin H1N1 influenza A epidemic.
 Nature 459, 1122-1125.